dhis2/capture-app/docs/user/using-the-capture-app.md

 #### View mode

 When the form is in the view mode the title of the page will appear as: `Enrollment: View Event`.
 You can see in the page all the information related to the event.
 Click the `Edit event` button to switch to the edit mode.
+This mode is bypassed for events that are scheduled.

 ![](resources/images/enrollment-event-view-edit-view.png)

 #### Edit mode

 When the form is in the edit mode the title of the page will appear as: `Enrollment: Edit Event`.
 You can modify the event and click the `Save` button.
 Click the `Cancel` button to switch to the view mode without saving the changes.
+Scheduled events are are the exception and they are opened in edit mode directly, without the user having to click `Edit event`.
+Click the `Cancel` button to go back to the enrollment dashboard page without saving the changes.

 ![](resources/images/enrollment-event-view-edit-edit.png)